findmypast-oss/jackal/README.md

 ```

-To test the contract as a consumer you can `POST` it to the running server, e.g:
+To test the contracts as a consumer you can `POST` them to the running server, e.g:

 ```
+// to send a YAML contracts file using the client jackal send /path/to/contracts.yaml

+// to send a JSON contracts file using the client jackal send /path/to/contracts.json

+// to send a JSON contracts file using curl
 $ curl -X POST --silent http://localhost:25863/api/contracts -H 'Content-Type: application/json' -d @contracts.json
 ```